strapi/documentation/CONTRIBUTING.md

 ## Documentation Requests

 Requests for new documentation are highly encouraged, this is not limited to new additions but also changes or more information requested on existing documentation.
 Please use our [request documentation](https://github.com/strapi/documentation/issues/new?template=DOC_REQUEST.md&title%5B%5D=REQUEST) issue template.
-If you are requesting documentation, please feel free to open a pull request.

 ## Bugs

 Bug reports help to improve the documentation.
 Please use our [Documentation Bug Report](https://github.com/strapi/documentation/issues/new?template=BUG_REPORT.yml) template to report documentation bugs.
-Before submitting an issue:
+To submit an issue:

-- Check for existing pull requests that may address the same issue.
-- Check for related open issues, if so, please provide context on the existing issue.
 - Follow the issue template and fill out as much information as you can.
 - Verify the issue is only with the Strapi documentation, code issues should be directed at the main [strapi/strapi](https://github.com/strapi/strapi) repository.